Minikhil/Bootstrap-To-WordPress-Template/README.md

 # Bootstrap-To-WordPress-Template
-Converting SubBoard.com from a Bootstrap website to a WordPress website
+Converted SubBoard.com from a Bootstrap website to a WordPress website to allow deparment heads to update content on websites without assistance from Web Developer.